 - Surety bond

-- General liability insurance, property damage insurance, and workers’ compensation insurance (if you’re hiring staff)
+- Insurance: general liability insurance, property damage insurance, and workers’ compensation insurance (if you’re hiring staff)

 You can find more information on state plumbing boards and requirements via the USA Plumbing portal.